LorenzoFioroni/QuboSolver.jl/docs/src/getting_started.md

 ::: tip

-For a systematic study of the performance of the GCS solver and its comparison with the other implemented solvers, please refer to the article "[Entanglement-assisted heuristic for variational solutions of discrete optimization problems](https://arxiv.org/abs/2501.09078)".
+For a systematic study of the performance of the GCS solver and its comparison with the other implemented solvers, please refer to the article "[Entanglement-assisted variational algorithm for discrete optimization problems](https://www.nature.com/articles/s42005-025-02338-0)".
 Both result quality and runtime are discussed in detail there.

 :::